 Who is ALA?

 Membership in the American Library Association is open to library workers and library supporters from around the world.
-Composed of 57,000 members who are librarians, support staff, trustees, friends, retirees, and international librarians, our membership touches all types of libraries and is united in the common cause of supporting libraries.
+Composed of more than 55,000 members who are librarians, support staff, trustees, friends, retirees, and international librarians, our membership touches all types of libraries and is united in the common cause of supporting libraries.
 ALA Membership creates a professional community who stand together to ensure that librarians are visible change agents in their communities and that libraries are well funded and fully utilized by their constituents.